abigailng/project1-fundamental-for-ml/README.md

 Hello.
 It's nice to know you!

-My name is Abigail Ng, a Vietnamese.
+My name is Abigail Nguyen, a Vietnamese.

 Vietnamese is my mother tongue, and English is my second language.